Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ## Using amdgpu-ls
 After getting your system setup to support amdgpu-utils, it is best to verify functionality by listing your GPU details with the *amdgpu-ls* command.
-It first attempts for detect the version of amdgpu drivers you have installed and then check compaibility of installed AMD GPUs.
+It first attempts for detect the version of amdgpu drivers you have installed and then check compatibility of installed AMD GPUs.
 Its default behavior is to list basic GPU details for all compatible cards:
 ```AMD Wattman features enabled: 0xffff7fff
 amdgpu version: 18.50-725072